trvrb/selsim/README.md

 mutations.
 Using both deleterious and advantageous mutations, i.e. ADVPRO and DELPRO both > 0, will work, but output files will not be as interpretable.

-Parameters are all in in.param, no re-compile is needed.
+Parameters are all in `in.param`, no re-compile is needed.

-Compile with: make
+Compile with: `make`
-Run with: ./selsim
+Run with: `./selsim`

+Please cite:	Bedford T, Cobey S, Pascual M. 2011.
+Strength and tempo of selection revealed in
+				viral gene genealogies.
+BMC Evol Biol 11: 220.

 Output files:

-out.beast		Formatted XML output of sequences and dates of all samples.
+`out.beast`:		Formatted XML output of sequences and dates of all samples.
 Set up to run a simple
 					BEAST analysis, with a skyline demographic model and mutational parameters set at their known values.
 Effective population sizes, sequence mutation rate are estimated.

 With selection (positive or negative):

-out.fitness		Tabbed-file of sample date, fitness and fitness class for each sample.
+`out.fitness`:		Tabbed-file of sample date, fitness and fitness class for each sample.

-out.beast		Includes a discrete-trait analysis of fitness classes over the phylogeny.
+`out.beast`:		Includes a discrete-trait analysis of fitness classes over the phylogeny.
 Gives a
 					coloring to the tree.
 Set up to only allow transitions from fitness class i to i+1.
 					Fitness class mutation rate is estimated.

 With PRINTPOPULATION:

-out.pop			Every sequence in the population printed in increments of PRINTSTEP.
+`out.pop`: 			Every sequence in the population printed in increments of PRINTSTEP.

 With PRINTDIVERSITY:

-out.diversity	Print the mean pairwise diversity of population of sequences every PRINTSTEP.
+`out.diversity`:	Print the mean pairwise diversity of population of sequences every PRINTSTEP.

+Copyright 2011 Trevor Bedford